Sunday, March 24, 2024

 Romeo x Juliette

 This Anime is not an animated staging of the Play, in fact it’s far from the only Shakespearean Play this Anime is drawing on.
 It uses lots of random quotes and vaguely Shakespearean language.
 But for the specifics of other plays it’s story could be compared to the first that comes to mind is Juliette being put in a Hamlet situation, however Romeo is arguably in a Prince Hal situation.
-The presence of a Senate cna remind one of the Roman Plays.
+The presence of a Senate can remind one of the Roman Plays.

 I’m not the biggest fan of how it ends, but that only affects the last 2 out of 24 episodes.